Nationwide Motorcycle Insurance Review

 Nationwide vs. Allstate

 Nationwide and Allstate are fairly comparable in terms of coverage and discounts, although there are a few key differences to take into consideration.
-Allstate lacks Nationwide’s OEM coverage, plus coverage for classic or vintage bikes, but it does offer a lease/loan gap coverage — which pays the difference between what your motorcycle is worth and what you still owe on your loan or lease.
+Allstate offers coverage for “added equipment,” however the limit is much lower than Nationwide’s, plus Allstate lacks coverage for classic or vintage bikes.
+Allstate does offer a lease/loan gap coverage — which pays the difference between what your motorcycle is worth and what you still owe on your loan or lease.
 Because of this, Nationwide is a better bet if you own a specialized bike, but Allstate could offer you a better deal for standard bikes.
 We recommend getting a quote from both; thankfully, Allstate makes this easy with an instant online quote tool.

 Nationwide vs. Progressive

 For coverage options alone, Progressive can’t be beaten — unique options like OEM are automatically included in your policy, and there are lots of extras to choose from (including coverage for personal belongings and roadside assistance).
-Progressive also has a few more discounts than Nationwide, including ways to save when you consistently pay on time and install anti-lock brakes.
-That said, in our review of the best cheap motorcycle insurance providers, we found that Nationwide has more affordable coverage upgrades than Progressive; we were only charged a few more dollars for Nationwide’s highest liability, UM/UIM, and MedPay limits, while Progressive bumped up our premium by as much as $500 for its top-tier plan.
-We recommend comparing quotes from both companies before making your decision.
+Progressive also has a few more discounts than Nationwide, including ways to save when you consistently pay on time or in full.
+Progressive also offers flexible accident forgiveness, that covers both small and large accidents.
+But the extra equipment coverage offered by Nationwide makes it a surefire pick for people who want to make sure their motorcycle is covered in the most complete way.

 Nationwide vs. State Farm